rodcaldeira/blog/_posts/2019-02-27-hello-world.markdown

 ### Hello World

 I'm Rodrigo and this is my blog.
 Here you will find some stuff about smart contract and blockchain.
-Not only code, nor tutorials, but the thoughts behind the code - expect some incomplete code aswell.
+Not only code, nor tutorials, but the thoughts behind the code - expect some incomplete code aswell...

 See my [about](/about/).